Michael Jenkins (running back)

-Michael Jenkins (born August 27, 1976 in Bethesda, Maryland) is a former American running back in the Canadian Football League.
+Michael Jenkins (born August 27, 1976) is an American former professional football running back who played in the Canadian Football League (CFL).

-Jenkins attended the University of Wyoming in 1997 and University of Arkansas from 1998-1999.
+Jenkins attended the University of Wyoming in 1997 and University of Arkansas from 1998 to 1999.

 Amateur career

-Jenkins played at Monta Vista High School in Cupertino, California.
+Jenkins was born in Bethesda, Maryland.
+He played at Monta Vista High School in Cupertino, California.
 The head coach during that time was Danny Benjamin, who later became Jenkins' agent.
 Jenkins went on to play two seasons at Coffeyville Junior College.

 University of Wyoming

 Michael Jenkins lettered at the University of Wyoming in 1997, rushing for 605 yards and a team-high 10 touchdowns.
 He finished second on the team in rushing yards and was also second on the team in receiving yards, catching 25 passes for 341 yards and two touchdowns.

 University of Arkansas

 Jenkins transferred from Wyoming to the University of Arkansas, redshirting the 1998 season.

 Jenkins played in the 1999 season under Coach Houston Nutt.
 During his one season with the Razorbacks he finished third on the team in rushing with 224 yards and three touchdowns.
-Jenkins had a 42 yard touchdown run in the 2000 Cotton Bowl Classic, helping Arkansas defeat the Texas Longhorns, 27-6.
+Jenkins had a 42-yard touchdown run in the 2000 Cotton Bowl Classic, helping Arkansas defeat the Texas Longhorns, 27–6.